AVIARIES

 -

 Cat Carriers - affordable, easy to find in store option, however they require a little modification to add a perch and secure door.
-Make sure bird cannot fit its head through the bars on the door.
+Make sure the bars are spaced close enough apart that your bird cannot get it's head stuck through the door - no more than 20mm gap between bars

 -

-Bird Backpacks - on the pricier side, but added versatility of transport for hiking and walking in nature.
+Bird Backpacks - on the pricier side, but added versatility for hiking and walking in nature.

 Wire Spacing